CommitForge/LinuxUtils/scripts/organize/multimedia_files/organize_photos_by_date/README.md

 # Photo Organizer Script

 ## Description
-This Bash script organizes photos by extracting their capture date using `exiftool` and moving them into date-based folders.
+This Bash script organizes photos by extracting their capture date using `exiftool` and copying them into date-based folders.
 It ensures that duplicate files are not copied by comparing hashes and prioritizes specific file types.

-The script could potentially be used for other files as well, since if it does not find image metadata, it falls back to using the file's creation date.
+The script primarily works with images by extracting metadata.
+If the `DateTimeOriginal` metadata is missing, it attempts to find another file with the same base name but a different extension (e.g., a `.jpeg` if the `.nef` is missing metadata).
+If no date is found from any matching files, the file is skipped and not organized.

 ## Features
 - Automatically extracts the `DateTimeOriginal` metadata from images.
+- Searches for alternative files with the same base name if metadata is missing.
 - Sorts files into `YYYY/MM/DD` structured folders.
 - Supports multiple file types (`nef`, `jpeg`, `jpg` by default, customizable).
 - Prevents duplicate file copies using SHA1 hashes.